Reusse: History suggests Yankees' World Series drought won't last much longer

 The New York Yankees are on a streak of having avoided the World Series for 14 seasons.
 This equals the stretch from 1982 through 1995, when they failed to play in a World Series.

-The 2010s was a unique decade for the Yankees, in that it was the first decade since the 1910s when they failed to play in a World Series.
+The 2010s were a unique decade for the Yankees, in that it's the first one since the 1910s when they failed to play in a World Series.

 In the 1920s, six (3-3); 1930s, five (5-0); 1940s, five (4-1); 1950s, eight (6-2); 1960s, five (2-3); 1970s, three (2-1); 1980s, one (0-1); 1990s, three (3-0); 2000s, four (2-2).